 Disclosures or information may be received from pupils, parents or other members of the public.
 School recognises that those who disclose such information may do so with difficulty, having chosen carefully to whom they will speak.
-Accordingly all staff will handle disclosures with sensitivity, taking care to ensure that pupils with communication difficulties are enabled to express themselves to a member of staff with appropriate skills.
+Accordingly all staff will handle disclosures with sensitivity including ensuring that pupils with communication difficulties are enabled to express themselves to a member of staff with appropriate skills whenever possible.